-Lecturer: Frederik Wild (Ph.D. student), Volkswirtschaftslehre E, frederik.wild@uni-bayreuth.de expected.
+Lecturer: Frederik Wild (Ph.D. student), Volkswirtschaftslehre E, frederik.wild@uni-bayreuth.de participants with the expected presentation format.
 The introductory lecture also gives room for students' questions regarding topics, formal requirements, as well as the mode of examination and accreditation towards their degree programme.
-The presentation of papers will take place on the 25th and 26th of June 2021.
-Participants are expected $22^{nd}$ hand in their presentation files beforehand, of Iune the latest to ("NameFirstname\Presentation\SemEconProgSS2022.pdf").
-Attendance is mandatory!

-A mandatory introductory lecture will take place on the 7th of May, 15:15-17:45.
-This session serves to present the structure of the seminar, as well as to introduce the topics and further includes a first paper presentation from the lecturer so as to familiarise the participants with the presentation format https://forms.gle/LEawriTKCcT47Czy5
+A mandatory introductory lecture will take place on the 27th of November from 14:15-16:45 (room tba).
+This session serves to present the structure of the seminar, to introduce the topics, to allocate the articles and further includes a first paper presentation from the lecturer, so as to familiarise the